rauc-lab/being/docs/tutorials.rst

    // Register new widget as web component customElements.define("being-curve-lister", CurveLister);

-This widget can now be used with
+This widget can now be used within HTML with

 .. code-block:: html